JoshuaJB/litmus-rt/MC2_README.md

 ### Usage
 See documentation for fake NUMA and cpusets, our only difference is that the fake NUMA memory nodes correspond to set of all pages of one color.

+Specifically, use `numactl -m <color>` before your task to specify which memory color its pages should be allocated in.

 ### Removal
 1. Run `sudo rm /boot/*-mc2-v2+` and `sudo update-grub` to uninstall the kernel